-The NRCS utilizes a rigorous planning process before offering recommendations to cooperators.
-As a federal agency, the NRCS must ensure project works are compliant with the National Environmental Policy Act (NEPA).
-NRCS is required to conduct an Environmental Evaluation for assistance it provides according to the NRCS-NEPA rules (7CFR 650), which became effective in 1979 and as updated by California Amendment CA4 in 2000.
+Under the proposed program, the NRCS' Proven Conservation Planning Process will be followed as described below for all projects carried out under the program.
+For all Farmbill funded projects, the NRCS will ensure project works are compliant with the National Environmental Policy Act (NEPA) and will conduct an Environmental Evaluation for assistance it provides according to the NRCS-NEPA rules (7CFR 650), which became effective in 1979 and as updated by California Amendment CA4 in 2010.
 This rule prescribes the assessment procedures under which NRCS-assisted actions are to be implemented.
-The procedures are designed to ensure that environmental consequences are considered in decision-making, and to allow NRCS to assist individuals and non-federal public entities to take actions that protect, enhance, and restore environmental quality.
+For all non-NRCS funded projects, as the federal lead, USACE will ensure compliance with NEPA.
+Agency procedures are designed to ensure that environmental consequences are considered in decision-making, and to allow NRCS/RCD to assist individuals and non-federal public entities to take actions that protect, enhance, and restore environmental quality.

 The NRCS nine-step conservation planning process is used to customize a management plan unique to the conditions of a local property and its manager.
-A conservation plan describing the selected management system is prepared with the customer and a NEPA compliant Environmental Assessment Worksheet (EAW) is completed as part of each conservation plan.
+A conservation plan describing the selected management system is prepared with the customer.

-The NRCS planning steps and the associated planning documents are listed below in Table D-1.
+The planning steps and the associated planning documents are listed below in Table D-1.
 Not all of the planning documents are generated anew for each property, but are based on templates that exist for each major land use or cropping system in California.
 Modifications to the templates and the resulting conservation plan are based on the assessment of site-specific conditions.
 Alternatives are evaluated by the client and the NRCS and result in a specific land use plan including detailed recommendations and an engineered plan if necessary.

 Table D-1.
-NRCS Planning Process
+Conservation Planning Process